DISCOVERIES

 and the woven frescoes are also, for this people proud of their origins and their culture and whose language is only oral,

-a means of communicating and a means of communicatingpreserving its history.
+its history.
 Proudly wearing the outfits of Andean women such as the montera which is a traditional hat supplemented with the lliclla which is a cloth worn on the shoul-

 der, the Quechuas women of the Peruvian highlands whose know-how has been passed down from mother to daughter